 * Make Space Seem Bigger:

 How big space appears is not only a function of the actual dimensions.
 Many things can influence the perception of how big space is.
 When you live in a tiny home that may not be bigger than some campers, the more you can do to make it appear larger, the better.
 Having large windows and lots of light will make your tiny home look bigger.

 Windows make your home look bigger by removing visual barriers between your home and the outside.
 You’ll look out the window and feel like you have all the room in the world to stretch out and enjoy yourself.
 You can maximize the effects by putting up mirrors in your tiny home.
 It will appear as if you have a window in a place you couldn’t put one because of the reflection.
 Everywhere you look, you’ll be greeted by green grass and the great outdoors.

-A tiny home may not have the stature of a traditional home, but that doesn’t mean that you can overlook important decisions about its design and its upkeep.
-The type, size, and shape of the windows you choose for your tiny home can have a big impact on your enjoyment of it and on your overall living expenses.
-Do your due diligence to find the perfect windows for your tiny home to get maximum effect.
+A tiny home may not have the stature of a traditional home.
+But that doesn’t mean that you can overlook important decisions about its design and its upkeep.
+The type, size, and shape of the windows you choose for your tiny home can have a big impact.
+Do your due diligence to find the perfect ideas for tiny house windows to get maximum effect.